Skip to main content

 George Mallory was last seen only 800 vertical feet from the peak, but his body was found frozen solid by a research team in 1999, 75 years later.
 It is still debated if he ever reached the top.
 I would like to think he made it.

 Ellen O’Connell always brought her baby to the meetings.
-We couldn’t say that she couldn’t because it wasn’t against any of the rules, but on more than one occasion, she was caught breastfeeding in the aisle and was met with judgemental looks albeit no direct confrontation.
+We couldn’t say that she couldn’t because it wasn’t against any of the rules, but on more than one occasion, she was caught breastfeeding in the aisle and was met with judgmental looks, albeit no direct confrontation.
 Ellen was one of the few women in our chapter, so we wanted to keep her around for optics, but every meeting that baby would start crying.
 But during this specific meeting, the baby slept like a rock.
-It’s like she knew something important was happening, and she could hear the building excitement in people’s voices, and to start crying now could and would change the course of Human and American History.
+It was like she knew something important was happening, and she could hear the building excitement in people’s voices, and to start crying now could and would change the course of human and American History.

 Also written in big text on the whiteboard were these words: